ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Week 1 - Quiz Question.md

 An EC2 instance is running an application which will require access to multiple AWS services (in the same account).
 Which is the best way to provide access?
 - Create a single role with the required policies for the services as needed and attach it to the instance

+#### In order to ensure the security of your root account, use _
+- MFA
+- You can enable MFA for IAM users or the AWS account root user

+#### A large corporation is looking to provision EC2 instances with very specific software requirements, why would you want to opt for a Marketplace AMI instead of a Community AMI even though both seem to offer the same product?
+Security Compliance issues
+Marketplace AMIs are vendor-verified, unlike Community AMIs which have to be scrutinized for backdoors and security issues.

+#### An EC2 instance is running an application which will require access to multiple AWS services (in the same account).
+Which is the best way to provide access?
+Create a single role with the required policies for the services as needed and attach it to the instance

+Explanation: A multirole can be created for EC2 which can be modified to include or exclude permissions (policy JSON) as required.
+Policies are out of the box from AWS for all the services.
+However, custom policy JSON can be created with access to multiple services.
+Such policies are user managed.
+Policies cannot be assigned directly to instances, they must be part of roles.

+#### Where can we add custom scripts to run when an instance is being launched?
+user data field

+#### Cloud providers have a layer of abstraction that hides the complexity of running a datacenter at scale.
+Which option is the easiest to access this abstraction layer?
+Management console